jeeyo/whats-in-my-fridge/README.md

 # What's in my fridge?

 A website that helps you keep track of what you have in your refrigerator and is it about to expire?
+Your data will store locally in your browser, but you will be able to share it.

 [Demo](https://whats-in-my-fridge.pages.dev/)